Levin-Programmeierer/ConsoleDeck/README.md

 ## 🔌 Arduino Nano Setup

+BEFORE UPLOADING MAKE SURE PIN SETTINGS ARE CORRECT FOR THE BUTTONS AND THE VOLUME BUTTON.

 1. 📥 Install or open **Arduino IDE**
 2. 🔗 Connect your **Arduino Nano** via USB
 3. 📁 Locate the Arduino sketch: